Unionism in Ireland: Unionist demographics

-The principal other party has been the Alliance Party of Northern Ireland.
-In 2019, Alliance more than doubled its vote from 7.1% to 18.5% in the Northern-Ireland wide May European elections and from 7.9% to 16.8% in the December Westminster election.
+In 2019, appearing to draw equally from previous unionist and nationalist voters, the cross-community Alliance Party of Northern Ireland, which remains neutral on the constitutional issue, more than doubled its vote share from 7.1% to 18.5% in the Northern-Ireland wide May European elections and from 7.9% to 16.8% in the December Westminster election.
 Competing in the 2022 Assembly election with the full range of local parties, Alliance secured 13.5% of first-preference votes and, with vote transfers, close to a fifth of Assembly seats.

-According to exit polling in the 2019 Westminster election, the Alliance surge drew both on past unionist and on past nationalist voters.
-In the Westminster election, 18% of Alliance's new backers said they voted DUP at the previous contest and 3% for the UUP.
-12% had voted for Sinn Féin, and 5% for the-SDLP.
-The party meanwhile gained a quarter of all non-voters from two years earlier.
-Alliance is neutral on the constitutional issue, but a January 2020 survey indicates that in a border poll, post-Brexit, twice as many of its voters (47%) would opt for Irish unity as for remaining in the United Kingdom (22%).

-Since O'Neill, who in the last Stormont parliamentary election personally canvassed Catholic households, there have been calls within unionism for it to break out of its Protestant base.
+Since O'Neill, who in the last Stormont parliamentary election personally canvassed Catholic households, there have been calls for unionism to break out of its Protestant base.
 When he was DUP leader, Peter Robinson spoke of not being "prepared to write off over 40 per cent of our population as being out of reach".
 Surveys had been suggesting that in a border poll between a quarter and a third of Catholics might vote for the Northern Ireland to remain in the UK.
 While anti-partition sentiment has strengthened post-Brexit, there may be a significant number of Catholics who meet the standard of "functional unionists": voters whose "rejection of the unionist label is more to do with the brand image of unionism than with their constitutional preferences".
 It remains the case that only one half of one percent of DUP and UUP members identify as Catholics: a handful of individuals.